API Reference > Part II: Authenticate using JWT > Manage orders and consumer accesses > Orders

 • - APPROVED.
 The order is approved for fulfillment.
 A stakeholder of the ordered data collection must deliver the data to the Data User.

 • - REJECTED.
-The order was rejected by a stakeholder of the ordered data collection.
+The order is rejected by a stakeholder of the ordered data collection.

 • - COMPLETE.
-The ordered data was delivered to the Data User.
+The ordered data is delivered to the Data User.

 Approve orders